tbrowder/zola-blogs.us/content/index.md

 file for an example.

-In the authors' directories, blog entries will be entered in subdirectories named by ISOish format *yyyy-mm-yyThhmmZ*.
+In the authors' directories, blog entries will be entered in subdirectories named by ISO date format **yyyy-mm-yy**.
-All entries there must be referenced in a file named "blog.md".
+All entries there must be referenced in a file named "index.md".

 An example author's blog layout would look something like
 this: